NAS6mixfoolv/NAS6LIB/README.md

 **Operating environment**

 NAS6LIB works in major browser environments.
-Currently, it has been confirmed to work with
+Currently, we have confirmed that it works with the following libraries as options, although they are not required:
 jQuery 3.7.1
 x3dom 1.8.3
 ThreeJS R177